zoho/ZSInAppPurchaseKit/README.md

 # ZSInAppPurchaseKit
 Get a unified view of your subscription business and related metrics by syncing your subscription data from various sources like Apple App Store, Google Play Store and your website.

-Zoho Subscriptions is a recurring billing platform that helps you manage customer subscriptions and subscription-related finances.
+Zoho Billing is a recurring billing platform that helps you manage customer subscriptions and subscription-related finances.

 You can bundle our SDK with your Android and iOS apps.
 The SDK's will facilitate purchase with the respective app stores.
-Any new purchase or changes to existing subscription will be automatically synced to your Zoho Subscriptions organisation and will reflect in your metrics.
+Any new purchase or changes to existing subscription will be automatically synced to your Zoho Billing organisation and will reflect in your metrics.

 Installation
 --